Site Tips

 We use every-day language for the subtopics, rather than formal taxonomic nomenclature (see what we mean?), that would speak to all readers.

 To order any BioFables book, click on the link to the book’s page (the list of pages appear in the right-hand column) and then click on the book’s image.
-You’ll be taken to that title’s page at Amazon.
+You’ll be taken to that title’s page at Barnes & Noble.

 Updates of the information resources provided for each book is an ongoing process.